 10 Summer Stone Fruit Recipes

-It’s prime time to score some truly delectable stone fruit at the Farmers Market at Bay Meadows.
+It’s prime time to score some truly delectable stone fruit at the local farmers market, and lucky for us San Mateo County is full of options.
 As much as we love eating peaches, plums, apricots, and nectarines out of hand, they’re also delightful in sweet and savory recipes.
 Stock up on fresh stone fruits and start planning your next Bay Meadows summer picnic or BBQ with the help of these 10 recipes:

 – Savory Peach Chicken.
 Peaches give this quick chicken dinner a complex flavor.